-According to Worldometers, more than 4.4 million blog posts are published every day.
-However, not all blog posts receive equal attention.
+According to Worldometers, more than 6 million blog posts are published every day.
+However, not all blog posts receive equal attention from search engines.
 Why?

 From finding the right topic to organizing your thoughts and formatting for readability to optimizing for SEO, blog content writing takes serious time and labor.

-So, I am about to walk you through everything you need to know to write a blog post.
-With this guide in hand, you can start producing top-notch, shareable content for your readers.
+So in this guide, we are about to walk you through everything you need to know to write a search-engine-optimized blog post.
+With these steps in hand, you can start producing top-notch content for your readers.

-Let me get this cleared right up front — what I have written here and what you’re reading right now is a blog post, not a blog.
+Let’s get this cleared right up front — what we have written here and what you’re reading right now is a blog post, not a blog.

-I often hear those who are new to blog content writing use the word ‘blog’ and ‘blog post’ interchangeably.
+We often hear those who are new to blogging use the word ‘blog’ and ‘blog post’ interchangeably.
 It’s an understandable mistake but also something you should avoid making.

-Before I answer what is a blog post, you must understand what is a blog.
-A blog is a website optimized for content-consumption.
+A blog is a website or section of a website that lists articles in chronological order.
 And each piece of content/article you write for a blog is called a blog post.

 Content in a blog is usually archived by date, so the latest articles (or posts) show at the top, followed by the ones published before, and so on.
 As such, a blog is a collection of blog posts sorted by date.

-If you don’t have a blog yet, check out my guide to setting up a blog first.
-Then come back here when it’s time to prepare content outline and write a blog post.
+If you don’t have a blog yet, check out our guide to setting up a blog first.
+Then come back here when it’s time to prepare a content outline and write content for a blog post.
+With that out of the way, let’s look at the steps on how to write a blog post.

 Your working title is a mission-critical part of the entire article structure.
 You need a title that clearly shows what your blog post is about.